nathankellenicki/node-smartplay/notes/FIRMWARE.md

 Extracted at `0x52454`, dispatched via opcode `0x72` (`0x16B84`) through the message queue.
 The handler chain populates the slot table at `0x80931C` with audio and animation bank IDs, read back by item handler `0x4D6FC`/`0x4D8E4`.

-**Script selection** uses the content identity + type_byte (Stream 1), not the 4 u16 resource references.
-The content identity flows through the PPL system (XOR key at `0x80CF28`, pool entries, match scoring), while the type_byte routes to specific scripts as the event subtype.
-The 4 u16 values (Stream 2) select which audio/animation banks those scripts use.
+Each resource reference record independently selects a complete interaction profile: a **script** (via content_ref matching a PPL preset table param), an **animation bank** (via bank_index), and an **audio bank** (via bank_ref).
+A single tag produces multiple resource reference records — one for each interaction mode.
+The content identity (Stream 1) is housekeeping: change detection and PRNG seeding.
 The **preset type** (0x03, 0x06, etc.) is an interaction mode slot — for non-tag events, the firmware hardcodes the type: timer → 0x0E (`0x50A20`), button/shake → 0x10 (`0x50A94`).
 The content identity register persists after the tag scan, so all subsequent events reuse the same content context.

-Script selection at the preset level is **deterministic** — the content identity + type_byte always maps to the same script.
-However, a **xorshift32 PRNG** at `0x1E5D2` (seeded by content_lo ^ content_hi at `0x80CF28`) introduces variation **below** the script selection level — generating random bytes dispatched as events (handler ID `0x0F`, type 4) that control which audio clips and LED patterns play within the selected script.
+A **xorshift32 PRNG** at `0x1E5D2` (seeded by content_lo ^ content_hi at `0x80CF28`) introduces variation **within** scripts — generating random bytes dispatched as events (handler ID `0x0F`, type 4) that control which audio clips and LED patterns play.
+Different characters running the same script produce different variation sequences, making characters feel distinct even when sharing scripts.
+See [FLOW.md](../notes/FLOW.md) for the full tag→play engine flow.

 #### Event Dispatch Table (0x37D5A4)